D-666-V/Domain-Hijacker/README.md

 ## 📖 USAGE

-# Standard Hunt
+# Global Command Setup (Recommended)
+Make the tool accessible from anywhere in your terminal: sudo python3 Domain_Hijacker.py --install

+# Once installed, you can run the tool from any directory using the domain-hijacker

-python3 Domain_Hijacker.py -i targets.txt
+# Standard command: domain-hijacker -i targets.txt

-# Save Results to File
-python3 Domain_Hijacker.py -i targets.txt -o confirmed_takeovers.txt
+# Save Results to File command: domain-hijacker -i targets.txt -o confirmed_takeovers.txt

 ---